 As drone photography and videography continues to gain popularity, some wedding photographers are starting to offer drone footage in addition to standard footage.
 Professional drone operators are becoming more and more in demand, either through an already-established traditional photography business or as a stand-alone service.

-But before you start using drones to photograph weddings, here’s what you need to know.
+But before you start using drones to photograph weddings, there are a few critical things you need to know:

 1. Avoid Indoor Locations